 The Non-Performance Assessment will compare each Capacity Resource's Expected Performance against its Actual Performance for each Performance Assessment Interval.
 Performance Assessment Interval shall mean each Real-time Settlement Interval for which an Emergency Action as defined in the OATT has been declared by PJM.
-A Performance Assessment Interval is triggered based on either of the two conditions defined below and such condition must be in effect for the entire Real-time Settlement Interval. .
-25 OATT, Attachment DD, Section 10A
+A Performance Assessment Intervals are delineated by PJM's declaration of Emergency Actions is triggered based on either of the two conditions defined below and such condition must be in effect for the entire Real-time Settlement Interval.
+Emergency Actions shall mean any emergency action for locational or system-wide capacity shortages that either utilizes preemergency mandatory load management reductions or other emergency capacity, or initiates a more severe action, including but not limited to, a Voltage Reduction Warning, Voltage Reduction Action, Manual Load Dump Warning, or Manual Load Dump Actions.
+Performance is assessed for each interval that PJM declares the following actions: